-The specialist program in school psychology is approved by the Florida Department of Education (DOE).
+The specialist program in school psychology is approved by the Florida Department of Education (DOE) and is a part of the accreditation by the Council for the Accreditation of Educator Preparation (CAEP) through the Abraham Fischler College of Education and School of Criminal Justice.
 In addition, the specialist program in school psychology holds the designation of National Recognition by the National Association of School Psychologists (NASP).